m42e/vim-lgh/README.md

 ## What this plugin does

 This plugin saves the file worked on in a git repository every time you save.
+Since 2021-03-18 it is done using the jobstart api, so it won't be compatible with older version of (neo)vim.

 ## Why?
 Don't you know undo?